EUR/USD

 Support

-Daily Chart: Longer-Term Bias: Neutral
+Daily Chart: Longer-Term Bias: Bearish

 4-Hour Chart: Short-Term Outlook: Bearish

-Daily Chart: Longer-Term Bias: Neutral
+Daily Chart: Longer-Term Bias: Bearish

 4-Hour Chart: Short-Term Outlook: Bearish